Hybridization of pulse and continuous-wave based optical quantum computation: Acknowledgement

 \section{Acknowledgement}

 This work was partly supported by Japan Science and Technology (JST) Agency (Moonshot R\&D) Grant No. JPMJMS2064, the UTokyo Foundation, and donations from Nichia Corporation.
-T.Sonoyama acknoledges the funding from Japan Society for the Promotion of Science (JSPS) KAKENHI (No. 23KJ051).
+T.Sonoyama acknoledges the funding from Japan Society for the Promotion of Science (JSPS) KAKENHI (No. 23KJ0518).
 K. Takase acknoledges the funding form JSPS (No. 23K13038).
 M. E. acknowledges the funding from JST (JPMJPR2254).
 T.Sonoyama, T.Suzuki, K.Takahashi, T.N., A.K. acknowledge financial supports from The Forefront Physics and Mathematics Program to Drive Transformation (FoPM), a World-leading Innovative Graduate Study (WINGS) Program, the University of Tokyo.
 A.K. acknowledges financial support from Leadership Development Program for Ph.D (LDPP), the University of Tokyo.
 K.Takase, W.A. and M.E. acknowledge supports from the Research Foundation for Opto-Science and Technology.
 This paper partially utilized AI translation and generative AI, such as Google Gemini (2.5 Flash), for the purposes of English translation, proofreading, and text organization.
-We also thank Mr. Katsuki Nakashima at the University of Tokyo for the fruitful discussion.
+We also thank Mr. Katsuki Nakashima from the University of Tokyo for the fruitful discussion, Mr. Quentin Civario from OptQC Corp for providing assistance with English grammar and proofreading.